BEES-Tidy-Tuesdays/facilitator-resources/README.md

 So you're the facilitator for this week's Tidy Tuesday.
 Good on you!

 Here's what you need to know.
-If what your looking for isn't here, feel free to add it yourself, or add a issue to this repo.
+If what your looking for isn't here, feel free to add it yourself, or add an issue to this repo.

 # Runsheet